 “What are Foundations For?”
 Boston Review, March/April 2013.
 A Boston Review forum discussion, with responses by Stanley Katz, Paul Brest, Larry Kramer, Diane Ravitch, Christopher J. Coyne, Deborah Fung, Rick Cohen, Scott Nielsen, Tyler Cowen, Seana Shiffrin, Pablo Eisenberg, Robert K. Ross, Eric Beerbohm, Gara LaMarche, and Emma Saunders-Hastings

-Drawing upon much of my research over the past few years, I am currently completing a book entitled Just Giving: the ethics of philanthropy.
+Drawing upon my research over the past few years, I am currently completing a book entitled Just Giving: toward a political theory of philanthropy.

 center on ethics in society

 center for comparative studies in race and ethnicity

 urban studies program

 institute for research on education policy and practice